nobeldang/deep-learning-resnet-CIFAR10/README.md

 # **ResNet-Lite (<5 Million Parameters)**

-A project aimed at improving ResNet accuracy on CIFAR10 dataset while keeping the model parameters under 5 million.
+This project is aimed at improving ResNet accuracy on CIFAR10 dataset while keeping the model parameters under 5 million.
 The project is fully modular and device agnostic in design.
-New transforms can be applied from `transformers.py` and new model configurations can be loaded from `models.py` dynamically.
-There are multiple optional arguments to help you debug and get sense of the model.
+There are multiple optional arguments to help you debug and perform experiments.

 > Best Accuracy: **94.85 %**